ZainbMohammed/web-challenge/README.md

 ## Contributing

 Thank you for considering contributing to this project!
-Please review the [Contribution Guidelines](CONTRIBUTING.md) before submitting a pull request.

-## Code of Conduct

-Please read and adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) to foster an inclusive and respectful community.

 ## Security Vulnerabilities

-If you discover a security vulnerability, please report it via email to your-email@example.com.
-All security vulnerabilities will be promptly addressed.
+If you discover a security vulnerability or any bug, please report it via email to zain.mohh@gmail.com.
 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is self-developement for learning